GWU-Advanced-OS/project-project-gvisor/research/modules.md

 }
 ```
 Limiting the process's capabilities to this set bounds the permitted set of capabilities for the process to prevent it from having more privilege than needed.
 See the [capabilities manual page](https://man7.org/linux/man-pages/man7/capabilities.7.html) to to see just how many capabilities there are in linux and why it makes sense to limit them in this way.

+The next part of the Gofer sandboxing involves `chroot`ing the process to `/root`.
+Note after calling `pivot_root()`, `/proc` became `/` in the process's filesystem.
+Now the process is `chroot`ed to what was originally created as `/proc/root`, which now in the processes view is the new `/`.
+This adds an extra layer of isolation by further jailing the process one subdirectory down.
+The following section will go over setting up the 9p protocol used to serve files to the container.
+The last layer of protection added to this Gofer process is added after that setup.
+That is installing seccomp filters, utilizing BPF instructions, in order to whitelist and limit the allowed system calls allowed by the process.

+##### 9p
+Gofer acts as the file server for the running gVisor containers.
+This means each container is a client that must request files from it.
+After sandboxing the Gofer process, a list of p9 attachers is allocated.
+Then, beginning with `/`, an attach point is created for every mount point specified in the spec file.
+This is done using the `fsgofer` package, which implements Plan 9 file giving access.
+After installing the seccomp filters, `runServers()` is called to, you guessed it, run the servers.
+As well as holding the mount points necessary for the container, the specfile holds a list of `ioFD`s which are file descriptors used to connect to 9P servers.
+Iterating through the list of associated `ioFD`s and attachment points, a goroutine (concurrently executed functions) is started to  is create a new socket for each `ioFD`, and a new p9 server for each attachment point. `Handle()` is then called on each attachment point, passing the associated socket. `Handle()` is located within `gvisor/pkg/p9/server.go`.
+Through a few levels of indirection within the same file, `Handle()` begins the process of infinitely looping until further requests aren't needed, some error occurs, or an error in another goroutine occurs, which signals a shutdown/exit signal for the thread.

 ## Jon Terry